globaldev/standards/code-reviews.md

 * Helping everyone learn: not just about the system, but about development techniques in general.
-* Avoiding tunnel vision from the implementor: it's all too easy to have blinkers on what coding, and not thinking about wider issues.
+* Avoiding tunnel vision from the implementor: it's all too easy to have blinkers on while coding, and not thinking about wider issues.
 * Heading off bad design decisions before they get too ingrained within the implementation, and therefore more expensive to change.
 * Ensuring adherence to coding and development standards.